 Your accommodation: Westwood Lodge

 Westwood is a purpose built lodge, crafted entirely from wood and exquisitely decorated throughout.
-The lounge is the place to meet to watch the Southern Alps turn a soft pink in the setting sun.Heading south you pass through the second glacier town of Fox Glacier before heading along the coast and more classic West Coast bush scenery.
-Be sure you stop at the Paringa Salmon Farm for lunch or a refreshment make sure you feed the fish, it's very impressive.
+The lounge is the place to meet to watch the Southern Alps turn a soft pink in the setting sun.Heading south you pass through the second glacier town of Fox Glacier before heading along the coast and into more classic West Coast bush scenery.
+We can recommend a stop at the Paringa Salmon Farm for lunch or refreshments, if you have time make sure you feed the fish, it's very impressive!
 At Knights Point Lookout elephant seals can often be seen basking on the sandy beaches at the far end of the point.

 Crossing the massive Haast River you turn inland and head into the valley climbing through mountains littered with waterfalls.